LAMINATING & ENCAPSULATING

 Laminating is carried out after printing but before guillotining, so the laminated finish is edge to edge, often referred to as “full bleed”.
 The rolls of laminating film used have a width slightly greater than the finished document, but slightly less than the substrate (generally paper or card).

-For example, we typically digitally print to SRA3 size (450mm on the long side x 320mm on the short side).
-Laminating film rolls of 317mm width are used to coat the stock.
+At a1Sovereign, we digitally print to SRA3 sheets (450mm on the long side x 320mm on the short side).
+Laminating film rolls of 315mm width are then used to coat the stock.
 Burst laminated sheets are then guillotined from 320mm down to 297mm – the length of an A4 sheet, or width of an A3 sheet, giving the desired edge to edge finishing.
+The product then may be creased and folded as required.

 Matt, Gloss or Silk Finish?